idris-lang/Idris2/docs/source/tutorial/typesfuns.rst

 This function looks up a value at a given location in a vector.
-The location is bounded by the length of the vector (``n`` in each case), so there is no need for a run-time bounds check.
+The location is bounded by the length of the vector (``n`` in each case), so there is no need for a runtime bounds check.
 The type checker guarantees that the location is no larger than the length of the vector, and of course no less than zero.